 Click the links below to view a PDF, download or print copies of our bylaws and articles of incorporation.
 Paper copies can be acquired by contacting Karen Egeberg at email@example.com or (701) 356-4405.

-Members can obtain a copy of the Cooperative's Form 990 upon written request or by visiting our Corporate office at 3312 42nd St S, Suite 200, Fargo ND, 58104.
+Members can obtain a copy of the Cooperative's Form 990 upon written request by contacting Karen Egeberg at firstname.lastname@example.org or (701) 356-4405.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
 Remedies and complaint filing deadlines vary by program or incident.